+Our charges are £100+VAT per hour per person.
 Mediation sessions are usually between 1 hour and 1½ hours.
 Your mediator, Louise Martin, will prepare documents for you between sessions to help the process move forward.

 Mediation proceeds at the pace of the parties and in accordance with what best suits your situation.
 It is not always possible to predict how many sessions are needed as your mediator will need to discuss with you issues that you consider important.

-For a confidential, initial consultation call our Mediation Co-Ordinator - Kim Archer - on 01630 652405.
-Kim will liaise with you and your former partner to agree a mutually convenient time for your session.
+For a confidential, initial consultation call our Mediation Co-Ordinator – Sharon – on 01630 652405.
+Sharon will liaise with you and your former partner to agree a mutually convenient time for your session.

 Louise Martin is a family mediator.
 She has completed initial training in 2016 and is registered with the Family Mediation Council as working towards fully qualified status as a family mediator.
 She is supported by her Professional Practice Consultant.